 The analysis of population trends in Walpole was developed for the recently completed update to the town's Housing Production Plan in 2019.
 Walpole's total population, using estimates from the 2016 American Community Survey (ACS) 2012-2016, 5-Year Estimates, is 24,913.
 This reflects an increase of 843 since 2010.
+At a total of 21.0 square miles of area, the population density of the town is 1,186 residents per square mile.
 This data shows that the population in Walpole is aging with most age cohorts under 55 years declining and most age cohorts over 55 years increasing in size.